-The City of McKinney, the county seat of Collin County was officially incorporated in 1859.
+McKinney is the county seat of Collin County and was officially incorporated in 1859.
 The area has boomed with new growth and the city has doubled its population during the past 10 years.
 McKinney is 63 square miles.
 The city has approximately 161,000 residents.
 The average age is 32.
 In 2014, Money magazine named McKinney the Best Place to live in America base upon“economic strength, job growth, affordable housing, safety, schools, accessible healthcare, arts and leisure and ease of living.”

 McKinney’s city slogan is “Unique by Nature”.
 People who enjoy the outdoors and sports will love McKinney because the city has more than 1000 acres of parks and outdoor areas .
 The Heard Natural Science Museum and Wildlife Sanctuary is a 289-acre outdoor preserve and nature museum.
 Erwin Park is known as one of the most demanding mountain bike trails in the area.
 In addition, McKinney offers two 18 hole Disc Golf courses as well.